Staying cool and healthy at home in an El Niño summer

 Today, Renew engages with more than 250,000 people each year around Australia and overseas – our expertise lies in our technical knowledge, communications capacity and the substantial knowledge base of our membership.
 We work closely with project partners including research institutions, governments and industry to ensure our information and advice maintains relevance and keeps pace with the rapidly evolving market for efficient, sustainable technology.

 Renew members form a vibrant network of people actively reducing their impact on the environment by making tangible changes to their homes and lifestyles, and sharing skills with people in their area.
 There are volunteer-run branches in most major cities and several regional areas around Australia, including the Hunter.
-One of the reasons this national sustainability organisation has persisted for so many decades is due to its ability to connect with people and places through its network of community-based branches.
+A reason this national sustainability organisation has persisted for decades is in its ability to connect with people and places through its network of community groups.

 The main goals of Renew branches are to: